soil-water-atmosphere/notebooks/R_for_hydrology/readme.md

 If you don't know how to build scripts yet, do self study modules 4-8 on the GitHub site of [A (very) short introduction to R](https://github.com/ClaudiaBrauer/A-very-short-introduction-to-R/tree/master/Self%20study%20modules).

-Note that this repository is dynamic: we just started it, so it's still quite empty, but we will keep adding scripts.
+Note that this repository is dynamic: we will keep adding scripts.
+Suggestions are welcome!